dotkrnl/dice-python/README.md

 # dice-python
 dice-python is a program used to take Python code and output that equivalent code in Dice, a probabilistic programming language.

+To test the examples under the evaluate() function, comment in and out whichever example you currently want to test.
+Note that this program tests one example at a time.

 ## Linux Environment Setup
 Setup Docker:
 ```